-The survey asked principals to indicate the number of vacancies and re-advertised vacancies in their schools on the first day of the school year, how these vacancies were being covered, and for information on the numbers of beginning and overseas teachers in their schools.
-Principals in secondary schools were also asked to indicate subject areas in which the vacancies occurred.
+The format of the survey has remained virtually unchanged since 1997 and asks principals to indicate the number of teacher vacancies and re-advertised teacher vacancies in their schools on the first day of the school year, how these vacancies are being covered, and for information on the numbers of beginning and overseas teachers in their schools.
+Principals in secondary schools are also asked to indicate the subject areas in which the vacancies in their schools occur.

-- The highest levels of vacancies in secondary schools in 2001 were recorded in mathematics (14%) and science (14%), followed by technology subjects (12%).
+The highest levels of vacancies in secondary schools in 2002 were recorded in science subjects (13%) and in English (13%), followed closely by vacancies in management positions (12%), in technology subjects (12%) and in mathematics (12%).

-- Teaching vacancies continued to be more likely in rural areas, in schools with the largest concentrations of Māori students, and in schools with lower decile ratings (deciles 1-3).
+Teacher vacancies continued to be more likely in rural and minor-urban areas than in other areas, in schools with the largest concentrations of Māori students, and in schools with lower decile ratings (deciles 1-3).